rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/Exercise-2.md

   1. pipeline resources
   2. pipeline pvc
+  3. workspace
-  3. pipeline (metadata definition)
+  4. pipeline (metadata definition)
-  4. pipeline Run
+  5. pipeline Run

   In this part we will go over each of the components and understand how they all work together to create a healthy pipeline.